 2. Check Battery Level

-As mentioned above, iPhone appears to have a tendency to slow down or pause uploads/downloads, if the battery level goes below a certain level.
+As mentioned above, iPhone has a default tendency to slow down or pause uploads/downloads, if the battery level goes below a certain level.

 3. Make Sure iCloud Photos is Enabled